-At the Creative Guitar School in Melbourne, we offer a selection of courses and masterclasses geared towards the achievement of your personal goals as a musician or artist.
+At the Creative Guitar School in Sydney we offer a selection of courses and masterclasses geared towards the achievement of your personal goals as a musician or artist.

 Funk Guitar Lessons